seanmajorpayne/openDashAuth/README.md

 can use to see the functionality provided by the app.
 You can add more users easily through the database.

+## Security

+While this template is offered 'as is' and I don't make any guarantees about security, there are a few helpful security features included.
+Flask-WTF forms have CSRF protection by default.
+Flask configures Jinja2 to automatically escape values unless explicitly told not to, which helps with cross site scripting issues.

+For a full overview of Flask Security, check [here](https://flask.palletsprojects.com/en/1.1.x/security/)

 ## Contributions

 Pull requests are welcome.